streamnative/terraform-aws-cloud/README.md

 _Note: Since this module manages all of the Kubernetes addon dependencies required by StreamNative Platform, it is not necessary to perform all of the [steps outlined in the Helm chart's README.](https://github.com/streamnative/charts/tree/master/charts/sn-platform#steps).
 Please [reach out](https://support.streamnative.io) to your customer representative if you have questions._

 [^1]: When running Apache Pulsar in Kubernetes, we make use of EBS backed Kubernetes Persistent Volume Claims (PVC).
 EBS volumes themselves are zonal, which means [an EC2 instance can only mount a volume that exists in its same AWS Availability Zone](https://aws.amazon.com/blogs/containers/amazon-eks-cluster-multi-zone-auto-scaling-groups/).
 For this reason we have added node group "zone affinity" functionality into our module, where **an EKS node group is created per AWS Availability Zone**.
 This is controlled by the number of subnets you pass to the EKS module, creating one node group per subnet.
+In addition, we also create node groups based on instance classes, which allows us to perform more fine tuned control around scheduling and resource utilization.
+To illustrate, if a cluster is being created across 3 availability zones and the default 4 instance classes are being used, then 12 total node groups will be created, all except the nodes belonging to the `xlarge` (which has a default capicty of `1` for initial scheduling of workloads) group will remain empty until a corresponding Pulsar or addon workload is deployed.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements